monkeymantra/mini-scan/README.md

 is a pretty small example, and the response data could be much, much larger in the real world.
 Cassandra seems ideal for use in situations where the response size is much larger.

+I ran out of time before I implemented returning the data at multiple versions, and I think I may have mixed up the data_version and version, which is "V1/V2" versus "Which version of the data are we returning".
+I had meant to create a separate ScanResponse to return the Version of the data along with, but I didn't manage to finish.